 Does traditional group health insurance provide a plan document or SPD?

 Your insurance company typically doesn't provide the ERISA-compliant plan document or SPD.
 This is the responsibility of the plan administrator.
-However, insurance companies do often provide other information and comments that can help you create an SPD.
+However, insurance companies often provide other information and comments that can help you create an SPD.

 Is a summary plan description the same as a summary of benefits and coverage?